211225347/Smart-Academic-Library-Assistance-System-SALAS-/kanban_explanation.md

 A Kanban board is a visual project management tool that represents the stages of a workflow as columns, with each task shown as a card that moves from left to right as it progresses through those stages.
-The word "Kanban" comes from Japanese and means "visual signal" or "card" — the idea being that the board itself communicates the state of all work at a glance, without needing a meeting or a status report.
+The word "Kanban" comes from Japanese and means "visual signal" or "card", the idea being that the board itself communicates the state of all work at a glance, without needing a meeting or a status report.

 At its core, a Kanban board does three things: it makes work visible, it limits how